Flat-headed cat: Ecology and behavior

+It is difficult to study the cat, which lives in thick vegetation in wet areas.
+Camera-trap photos are rare.
 Flat-headed cats recorded in Kalimantan were foremost active by night.
 They are presumably solitary, and probably maintain their home ranges by scent marking.
 In captivity, both females and males spray urine by walking forward in a crouching position, leaving a trail on the ground.
 Anecdotal historical accounts report that they are nocturnal, but an adult captive female was crepuscular and most active between 8:00 and 11:30 and between 18:00 and 22:00 hours.

 The stomach contents of an adult shot on a Malaysian riverbank consisted only of fish.
 They have been observed to wash objects, raccoon-style.
 Live fish are readily taken, with full submergence of the head, and the fish were usually carried at least 2 m away, suggesting a feeding strategy to avoid letting aquatic prey escape back into water.
 Captive specimens show much greater interest in potential prey in the water than on dry land, suggesting a strong preference for riverine hunting in their natural habitat.
 Their morphological specializations suggest that their diet is mostly composed of fish, but they are reported to hunt for frogs, and are thought to catch crustaceans.
 They also catch rats and chickens.

 Vocalizations of a flat-headed cat kitten resembled those of a domestic cat.
 The vocal repertoire of adults has not been analyzed completely, but they purr and give other short-ranged vocalizations.

 Their gestation period lasts about 56 days.
 Of three litters recorded in captivity, one consisted of two kittens; the other two were singletons.
 Two captive individuals have lived for 14 years.

 Threats

-The flat-headed cat is primarily threatened by wetland and lowland forest destruction and degradation.
-Causes of this destruction include human settlement, forest transformation to plantations, draining for agriculture, pollution, and excessive hunting, wood-cutting, and fishing.
-In addition, clearance of coastal mangroves over the past decade has been rapid in tropical Asia.
-The depletion of fish stocks from overfishing is prevalent in many Asian wetland environments and is likely to be a significant threat.
-Expansion of oil palm plantations is currently viewed as the most urgent threat.

-It is also threatened by trapping, snaring, and poisoning.
-Flat-headed cats have been captured in traps set out to protect domestic fowl.

-Although flat-headed cats are not known to be a specific target for poachers in Southeast Asia, side-catch poaching in small snares might pose an additional threat for the species.
-In fragmented landscapes, motor vehicle collisions and direct competition with domestic cats could pose more serious threats.
+The flat-headed cat is foremost threatened by destruction of wetlands and lowland forests, and environmental degradation.
+This habitat destruction is caused by conversion of natural habitats for settlements, plantations, agriculture and aquaculture, and clearing of mangroves.
+Overfishing in wetlands and expansion of oil palm plantations are considered to be significant threats.
+Incidental trapping is also a threat, as some flat-headed cats are reported to have been caught in traps set to protect domestic fowl.
+Collision with cars and competition with domestic cats could pose serious threats as well.

 Conservation

-The flat-headed cat is included on CITES Appendix I. It is fully protected by national legislation over its range, with hunting and trade prohibited in Indonesia, Malaysia, and Thailand.
+The flat-headed cat is included on CITES Appendix I. It is fully protected by national legislations in all range countries, with hunting and trade prohibited in Thailand, Malaysia and Indonesia.